glitchedDoku/shadowrun_snes_notes/notes.markdown

 ### For Speedrunning
 * [World Record Route Guide with Elastoid and Edgeworth](https://www.twitch.tv/videos/754351994)
-	* Explenation of all tricks and route changes compared to the previous world records
+	* Explanation of all tricks and route changes compared to the previous world records
 * [[Youtube] Item Duplication Glitch Tutorial by StuntCoyote](https://www.youtube.com/watch?v=IKTXeDWGblE&feature=emb_title)
 	* One of the most important tricks
 * [Speedrun.com Leaderboards](https://www.speedrun.com/shadowrun_snes/)